mrYakamoto/assessment-phase-1/part-2/README.md

 - What is the current ranking of the teams?
 (Highest to Lowest)
 - What teams will make the playoffs?
 (Top 4 Teams)
+- What place is a team current holding

 ## Running the Tests
 If you have questions on how to run the tests, please check the [rspec-help](../rspec-help.md) document.